 - Supraclavicular triangle: the superior border of this triangle is formed by the inferior margin of the inferior belly of omohyoid muscle.
 This triangle contains structures such as branches of the brachial plexus, subclavian artery, nerve to subclavius and various lymph nodes.

 Don’t be alarmed if you haven’t mastered the triangles of the neck just yet.
 Yes, there are a lot of them but we’re here to help!
 Take a look at the following video.

 All infrahyoid muscles, including the omohyoid, are supplied by the ansa cervicalis which arises from the cervical plexus.
 The superior belly of omohyoid muscle is innervated by the superior root of ansa cervicalis (C1), while the inferior belly receives fibers from spinal nerves C1, C2 and C3.

 The omohyoid muscle, just like the rest of the infrahyoid muscles, receives its arterial blood supply from the superior thyroid artery, a branch of the external carotid artery; and inferior thyroid artery, a branch of the thyrocervical trunk.

 The infrahyoid muscles, along with the suprahyoid muscles, are responsible for the positioning of the hyoid bone and the larynx.
-Specifically, the infrahyoid muscles, and omohyoid, depress the hyoid bone following its elevation during the act of swallowing and speaking.
+Specifically, the infrahyoid muscles, and omohyoid, depress the hyoid bone following its elevation during the act of swallowing.
+This action reopens the laryngeal inlet, which is normally closed of during swallowing to prevent inhalation of the food bolus.
+Thus, the act of opening the laryngeal inlet reestablishes breathing after swallowing.

 An additional function of the omohyoid is related to its attachment at the carotid sheath.
 By contracting, it pulls on the sheath and maintains a low pressure in the internal jugular vein, thereby increasing the venous return from the head to the superior vena cava.
 Likewise, it is thought that this fascial connection allows the omohyoid muscle to control the bodily response to extended inspiratory activity, in which it tenses the cervical fascia and thereby lessens the likelihood of inward suction of soft tissues that would compress the great vessels and lung apices.

 Learn more about the infrahyoid muscles and other muscles of the ventral neck in our learning materials on the topic.